FarronF/limerick-council-meetings/meetings/2020/12/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th November 2020.md

 give legal standing to the Climate Action Plan 2019.

-Section 3 of the Bill – as it is currently constituted – states that “The State shall--- 5
+Section 3 of the Bill – as it is currently constituted – states that “The State shall
+---
+5

 pursue the transition to a climate resilient and climate neutral economy by the end